jeandavidgrattepanche/Amplicon_MiSeq_V4/README.md

 # Amplicon_MiSeq_V4
-updated version of my pipeline using the v4 primers for eukaryotic SSU and running on a HPC linux server.
+updated version of my pipeline using the v4 primers for eukaryotic or prokaryotic SSU and running on a HPC linux server.

 # Amplicon_MiSeq_pipeline
-This repository contains scripts and use PR2 database to analyse MiSeq data for Amplicon generate with eukaryotic V4 SSU primers.
+This repository contains scripts and use PR2 or ARB SILVA databases to analyse MiSeq data for Amplicon generate with eukaryotic or prokaryotic V4 SSU primers.

-# Pipeline Guide for eukV4SSU
+# Pipeline Guide

 A whole pipeline (scripts and folders structure) for MiSeq analysis.